-Minimum academic expectations in the MYP (including 5th grade) is defined as a C or higher.
-If a student is in danger of receiving a C- or lower on their report card, teachers must make contact with the student's parent or guardian.
-In addition to classroom assessment, SBA, MAPs and other data should be included in your consideration.
+Minimum academic expectations in the MYP is defined as a C (75%) or higher.
+If a student is in danger of receiving a C- (below 75%) on their report card, teachers must make contact with the student's parent or guardian.